How it works

 macOS 13.0 Ventura or later.

-Runs natively on Apple Silicon and Intel.
-Releases are signed for distribution and can be notarized.
-In-app update checks are handled by Sparkle and can be disabled.
+Runs on Apple Silicon and Intel.
+Releases are signed and notarized by Apple.
+Updates come through Sparkle.

 Open source under GPLv3.
-Free, no subscriptions, no data collection.
+Free, no subscription, no data collection.
 It's just an EQ.

 GitHub